 I prefer to brush or spray my brown bread with either olive or rice bran oil.
 This gives the crust that deep, golden golden crust.
 Then give your loaf a light spritz of water immediately before popping in the oven, to keep the crust from forming too quickly.
 Voile!
 You will have a fabulously smooth and crisp crust that isn’t chewy.

-Keep in mind that this brown bread mix from FG Roberts will not have an initial lift in the oven like the white bread mixes will do.
+Keep in mind that this brown bread mix from Gluten Free World will not have an initial lift in the oven like the white bread mixes will do.
 You will still see a slight post in height but it will not be quite so much as a white bread loaf.

 To freeze a gluten free loaf, wait until it’s completely cold before slicing, then pop little squares of baking paper between the slices.
 This stops the slices sticking together once frozen.
 Easy peasy.